near/docs/docs/local-setup/running-testnet.md

 The following instructions will only work once you're running Docker on your machine.

-_NOTE: We don't recommend this unless you're contributing to `nearcore` or you know what you're trying to do, but you can run a node without docker by adding the `--local` flag to the start testnet script found below.
+_NOTE: We don't recommend this unless you're contributing to `nearcore` or you know what you're trying to do, but you can run a node without docker by adding the `--nodocker` flag to the start testnet script found below.
 See how to do this under_ [_Compile TestNet without Docker_](./#compile-testnet-without-docker)_._

 ## Running official TestNet node with Docker

 To run locally, clone the `nearcore` repo.

 ```bash
 git clone https://github.com/nearprotocol/nearcore.git